13 April 2017

 Following the settlement of the case yesterday, the Mail printed an apology on p.
 9 of today’s paper.
 This time, it did not repeat the claims, instead referring euphemistically to “allegations that she provided services beyond simply modelling.”
 The statement also included an unequivocal retraction and apology: “We accept that these allegations about Mrs Trump are not true and we retract and withdraw them.
 We apologise to Mrs Trump for any distress that our publication caused her.”

 The settlement paid to Melania Trump is one of the largest in any UK defamation case.
 Previous record-breaking pay-outs all date from the 1980s.
 Sonia Sutcliffe, wife of the serial killer known as the ‘Yorkshire Ripper’, won £600,000 in damages after Private Eye accused her of profiting from her husband’s notoriety.
 (On 30th January 1981, the magazine alleged that she “made a deal with the Mail worth £250,000”; after losing the case, editor Ian Hislop said: “If that’s justice, I’m a banana.”)
 On 1st November 1986, the Daily Star claimed that Jeffrey Archer had been a client of prostitute Monica Coughlan.
 Archer was awarded £500,000 in damages, though he paid it back, plus costs, after he was convicted of perjury in 2002.
-On 25th February 1987, The Sun claimed that ““Elton John is at the center of a shocking drugs and vice scandal involving teen-age ‘rent boys’,”, the first of a strong of defamatory articles about him.
+On 25th February 1987, The Sun claimed that ““Elton John is at the center of a shocking drugs and vice scandal involving teen-age ‘rent boys’,” the first of a string of defamatory articles about him.
 John filed seventeen libel writs, and the newspaper settled out of court for £1 million.
 Toby Low was awarded £1.5 million in damages in 1989 after suing author Nikolai Tolstoi over allegations in the book The Minister and the Massacres.

 0 comment(s):